 If you’re a high income earner you can avoid the MLS (and save on tax) by taking out hospital cover with a hospital excess of:

 - $500 or less for singles, per calendar year

 - $1,000 or less for couples/families, per calendar year

 How will having hospital cover help me save money?

-So if you’re an individual earning $131,000 per year and you don't have hospital cover, the MLS means that you will have to pay an extra $1,965 in tax (1.5% of your annual income).
-But with hospital cover available for a lot less than $1,965 you could walk away with a hospital policy, avoid paying the tax and still have money left over.
+If you’re an individual earning $90,000 per year, for example and you don't have hospital cover, the MLS means that you will have to pay an extra $900 in tax (1.0% of your annual income).
+But with hospital cover available for less than $900 you could walk away with the benefits offered by a hospital only or a hospital and extras policy, avoid paying the tax and still have money left over.